Skip to content

 --max-contamination FLOAT Contamination filter

--o / --output Output FASTA (default: stdout)
+-o / --out Output FASTA (default: stdout)

 slice